I made an app in MCP Apps that allows you to verify JavaScript execution in chat!

 https://github.com/ShuntaToda/study-programming-mcp-apps/blob/main/app/page.tsx#L14-L53

-Code Execution — Hijacking console
+Code Execution — Hijacking the Console

 Let's look at what happens when the ▶ Run button is pressed.